 And the new wave of green is not exclusive to indulgent drinks.

 Natural healthy foods are an increasingly popular inspiration for meals, which are also witnessing a shift toward greener produce, largely due to a growing appreciation for the versatility of super greens.
 Sneaking them into smoothies has become a subtle way to harness their nutritious benefits, with spinach a popular way of counterbalancing the sweetness of fruit.
+Another winner is a simple avocado smoothie, it’s a quick and easy way to work that superfood goodness into your day.
 It’s understandably more difficult to incorporate super greens into desserts, but that’s not to say that they can’t make for an indulgent meal.

 Chefs are getting creative with how they incorporate the nutrition of these super greens into flavoursome meals, but it’s not always difficult: many super greens have the depth in flavour to stand up and be counted as the central part of a dish.
 Sushimania’s eponymous Sushimania Salad is one example of how avocados and green veggies can star in a meal that feels both healthy and indulgent.
 The idea of a takeaway dinner has long been dominated by dishes heavy with meat or cheese, but the growing presence of green options is making it easier than ever to get that daily dose of superfoods.

 And for afters, desserts adopting green flavours, as Godiva did in Japan to such great effect, significantly helps to popularise the likes of matcha.
 The flavour doesn’t just have to be for special occasions, however.
 Matcha’s ample health benefits make it a viable alternative to traditional cups of tea, with its high level of antioxidants helping to reduce cell damage.